gliff-ai/store/deploy/README.md

 ```

 Add to the Application Gateway Backend Pool (TODO: Cli Command for this or Butane to self register)
-Register with the Deploy Pipeline in Azure (TODO: Add this to Butane)
+Add to Azure pipeline (TODO: Butane for this?)
+Remove port 22 access.

 Ideally we'd use a Scaling Set for the VMs but this doesn't seem to support mounting a shared drive